zepinglee/citeproc-js/manual/citeproc-doc.rst

   in ``citationItems``.

-Citations are registered and accessed by the processor internally in arrays and Javascript objects.
+Citations are registered and accessed by the processor internally in arrays and JavaScript objects.
 Calling applications should not need to access this data directly, but it is available in the processor registry, at the following locations: